How to Plan an Awesome Trip in 16 Easy Steps

 You may already know exactly where you want to travel.
 But if you don't, don't stress!

 People always ask me how I decide where to travel next, and I always tell them that it depends!
-I plan some of my trips around work opportunities, but I plan others around my own buckets list, specific seasons, or even just individual events or experiences.
+I plan some of my trips around work opportunities, but I plan others around my own bucket list, specific seasons, or even just individual events or experiences.

 If you're having trouble deciding where to travel, believe me this isn't a strange predicament!
 We can be spoiled for choice sometimes with such a big world out there to explore.